khusika/khusika.github.io/content/posts/hello-world/index.en.md

 ---
 Hi everyone! this is my first post.
 <!--more-->
-I'm start to writing about my experiences here, which can be about android development or my study of agro-industry.
-This blog is expected to present interesting information about what I know.
+I'm starting to write about my experiences here, covering topics ranging from Android development to my interests in applying agro-industry and creative industries to foster rural tourism.
+Through this blog, I hope to share interesting insights and information from what I have learned and explored.